 Early Origins of the Gurdin family

-The surname Gurdin was first found in Gourdon, an arrondissement of France before the Norman Conquest
+The surname Gurdin was first found in Gourdon, an arrondissement of France before the Norman Conquest.

-.
-One of the first records there was William de Gourdon who founded Gourdon Abbey in 1240.
+William de Gourdon founded Gourdon Abbey in 1240.
 After the Conquest, "Aimeric de Gourdon, 13th century was a benefactor to the church, and had grants from King John in England.
 In 1231 Henry III. granted to Ralph Mareschal part of the estate of Sir Adam de Gourdon (d.
 1305.) "

 While we could find no villages named Gourdon in Britain, one may presume that Girton in Cambridgeshire and Nottinghamshire would be the likely related villages.
 Girton Cambridgeshire dates back to c.
-1060 when it was listed as Grittone and a few years later is listed in the Domesday Book
+1060 when it was listed as Grittone and a few years later is listed in the Domesday Book of 1086 as Gretone.

 Girton, Nottinghamshire similarly dates back to the Domesday Book with the same spelling.
 Both literally mean "farmstead or village on gravelly ground," from the Old English words "greot" + "tun."

 Girton College of the University of Cambridge derives its name from the nearby village.
 One branch of the family held a family seat at Assington in Suffolk since early times.
 "Assington Hall was purchased by Robert Gurdon, in the reign of Henry VIII., from Sir Piers Corbet, and has ever since been the residence of that family."

-The Hundredorum Rolls of 1273 list: Bartholomew Gurdon in Norfolk; Thomas Gurdon in Oxfordshire; and Roger Gurdon in Cambridgeshire
+The Hundredorum Rolls of 1273 list: Bartholomew Gurdon in Norfolk; Thomas Gurdon in Oxfordshire; and Roger Gurdon in Cambridgeshire.

 Early History of the Gurdin family

 This web page shows only a small excerpt of our Gurdin research.
-Another 157 words (11 lines of text) covering the years 1455, 1487, 1544, 1623, 1571, 1649, 1621, 1622, 1595, 1679, 1640, 1660, 1606 and 1669 are included under the topic Early Gurdin History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1455, 1487, 1544, 1623, 1571, 1649, 1621, 1622, 1595, 1679, 1640, 1660, 1606 and 1669 are included under the topic Early Gurdin History in all our PDF Extended History products and printed products wherever possible.

 Gurdin Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Gurdon, Girdon, Gurton, Girton, Gerdon, Girtin, Gretton, Gritten and many more.

 Early Notables of the Gurdin family (pre 1700)

 Outstanding amongst the family at this time was John Gurdon (c.
 1544-1623), an English landowner and politician who sat in the House of Commons in 1571; Brampton Gurdon (died 1649), an English country gentleman and politician who sat in the House of Commons from 1621 to...
-Another 45 words (3 lines of text) are included under the topic Early Gurdin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gurdin family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Gurdin name or one of its variants: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..